robbie-webbe/stonks_alerts/README.md

     * Possible distance 387pc
     * Fit to spec with nH 0.89 x 10^22 and power law 6.80.
     * Est luminosity 3.22 x 10^31 erg/s at 387pc.
+    * Check for FFT and look at other time binning.
+Look at other XMM observations.

 + Source 3 - True source.
 PN.
 Screenshot, lightcurve, and spectra created.
     * Hard lightcurve.